About the Budget Committee

 And our federal budget sets forth how we deal with our debt and deficit challenges in a way that works for the middle class, is good for the economy, and is fair for the next generation.

 The Senate Budget Committee plays an important role in this process.
-And Chairman Patty Murray is focused on making sure that as Congress works to build on the two-year budget deal reached in December, it’s not just politicians and bureaucrats making these decisions, but that the ideas, stories, values, and priorities of families across the country have a platform to be heard and a voice at the table.
+And Ranking Member Sanders is focused on making sure that as Congress works to build on the two-year budget deal reached in December, it’s not just politicians and bureaucrats making these decisions, but that the ideas, stories, values, and priorities of families across the country have a platform to be heard and a voice at the table.